annitya/eZ-completion/readme.md

  - SSH Remote-run.

 While the Symfony2-plugin is not a hard requirement, it is highly recommended.
+Much of the provided functionality will be unavailable without it.

 What does it do?
 ----------------